Combining Data With Joins

 How many plots from each type are there?

-How many specimens are of each sex are there for each year?
+How many specimens are of each sex are there for each year, including those whose sex is unknown?

-How many specimens of each species were captured in each type of plot?
+How many specimens of each species were captured in each type of plot, excluding specimens of unknown species?

 What is the average weight of each taxa?